Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 Note that this provides a different result from `simListSceneObjects()` as this one will make a simple list of all Unreal Actors in the scene, without keeping the hierarchy in mind.

 An extension to `simListInstanceSegmentationObjects()` is `simListInstanceSegmentationPoses(ned=True, only_visible=True)` which will retrieve the 3D object pose of each element in the same order as the first mentioned function. _only_visible_ allows you to only get the objects that are physically visible in the scene.
 Once you decide on the meshes you are interested, note down their names and use above API to set their object IDs.
-There are [few settings](settings.md#segmentation-settings) available to change object ID generation behavior.
+T

 #### Changing Colors for Object IDs
 At present the color for each object ID is fixed as in [this pallet](https://cosysgit.uantwerpen.be/sensorsimulation/airsim/-/tree/master/Unreal/Plugins/AirSim/Content/HUDAssets/seg_color_palette.png).
 We will be adding ability to change colors for object IDs to desired values shortly.
 In the meantime you can open the segmentation image in your favorite image editor and get the RGB values you are interested in.